-A week or even a month of regular study usually won’t get you far in a language, and dropping your studies at that point means you’ll probably forget whatever you did pick up.
+A week or even a month of regular language study usually won’t get you far in a language, and dropping your studies at that point means you’ll probably forget whatever you did pick up.

 4 Keys to the Ability to Learn Languages Quickly